lockevod/Karoo-KDoubleType/README.md

 - You can use Headwind Field, this is from Timklge app, and it's mandatory to install and configure the app.
 KDouble extension only takes the values from Timklge app and shows in the field (rolling/vertical/horizontal).
 In this case, you have to select Timklge headwind field also in this profile.
 - Rolling fields have Extra Time option.
 If you check this option first field has x3 time.
+Smart Climb Field.
+This field is for map page (1x2 so-so space) and will show 4-5 measures (it changes "smart")
+  - Four fields (you can select all available measures in the app) and horizontal/vertical/zones (it's a custom field = 2 x Double fields)
+  - One climber field (center position).
+You've two select two measures, one is active when you start a climb and the other is active (or not, you can select) when you finish the climb.
+You can select all available measures in the app but I use with the distance to top

 ## Know Bugs
 - The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.